ossf/tac/process/project-lifecycle.md

 #### Considerations when Archiving a TI that has sub-efforts embedded within ####

 1.)
 Overseeing TI will be moving to "Archived" status 2.)
-Active subgroups (SIG or project) is still active and desires to continue collaborating 3.)
+Whether subgroups/-TIs (SIG or project) are still active and desire to continue collaborating 3.)
 Subgroup reviews active TIs to see if there is alignment of vision and purpose (https://openssf.org/community/openssf-working-groups/)
 4.)
 Subgroup meets with TI leader and group to discuss adoption 5.)
 New TI agrees to become new oversight group for subgroup